Daniel Start returns with a dazzling new travel guide book to France, for families and adventurers alike.

 Having read this I thought it was very informative.

-I appreciate you taking the time and effort to put this information together.I once again find myself spending a lot of time both
+I appreciate you taking the time and effort to put this information together.

 reading and leaving comments.
 But so what, it

--What a great idea for a book – so many travelers are looking for French hideaways just like this!
+What a great idea for a book – so many travelers are looking for French hideaways just like this!